SCARBRO

 The art deco company store at Scarbro was built in 1937 to replace an older one that burned.
 The New River Company closed the store in 1969.

 Photo from the mid 1990s showing the company store and the movie theatre beside it.
-(Photo courtesy of Connie Osteen)

 The movie theatre/amusement hall, with the company store to the right.
-(Photo courtesy of Connie Osteen)

 The palatial superintendent's house sits atop a hill overlooking the coal camp.

-Scarbro coal camp
+Scarbro coal camp.

-A vintage picture of the Scarbro tipple that was constructed in 1916 (from the out of print book "The New River Company-Mining Coal and Making History 1906-1976")
+Image from the out of print book "The New River Company-Mining Coal and Making History 1906-1976"

 SOUTHERN WEST VIRGINIA COALFIELDS